aws-samples/multitenant-sagemaker/README.md

 Testing the solution

 •	Step 1 : In Step Function, execute Create Step Function sm-multitenant-create-tenant-statemachine to create tenant bucket, model registry group, and update tenant metadata in allTenants DynamoDB table.
 Follow the Input JSON format below, replacing tenant's name (same as bucket's name, i.e. "ut-101") with a globally unique name.
 By default, the bucket being created will be blocked from public access.

+Note : Please note that this Create Step Function takes approximately less than a minute.

 ![createsfn](./images/create-sfn.jpg)
 ![createsfn-input](./images/create-sfn-input.jpg)